supposedly/dialect-museum/README.md

 1. To avoid using JavaScript's `...spread` syntax.
 For example, later in this document, I'll introduce two functions `before()` and `after()` that return objects to use as match schemas.
 You can **technically** just join them together like `{...before(foo), ...after(bar)}`, but that requires you to have secret internal knowledge that that's safe to do on their return values.
-It's better form to join them like this:
+Playing by the rules instead, it's better form to join them like this:
    ```ts
    {
      match: 'all',